peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  Renamed to ToEIntegerIfExact.
 * `EInteger ToEIntegerIfExact()`<br>
- Converts this value to an arbitrary-precision integer, checking whether the fractional part of the value would be lost.
+ Converts this value to an arbitrary-precision integer, checking whether the value contains a fractional part.
 * `String ToEngineeringString()`<br>
- Same as toString(), except that when an exponent is used it will be a multiple of 3.
+ Converts this value to an arbitrary-precision decimal number, then returns the value of that decimal's ToEngineeringString method.
-* `EFloat ToExtendedFloat()`<br>
+* `EDecimal ToExtendedDecimal()`<br>
  Deprecated.
-Renamed to ToEFloat.
+Renamed to ToEDecimal.
- Renamed to ToEFloat.
+ Renamed to ToEDecimal.
 * `short ToInt16Checked()`<br>
  Converts this number's value to a 16-bit signed integer if it can fit in a 16-bit signed integer after truncating to an integer.